dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 For making absolute URLs relative, only those URLs that have the '$config["base_url"]' at the beginning are converted.
 E.g., with '$config["base_url"] = "https://abc.com/x/y/"', 'https://abc.com/x/y/a.gif' and 'https://abc.com/x/y/z/b.gif' become 'a.gif' and 'z/b.gif' respectively, while 'https://abc.com/x/c.gif' is not changed.

-When making relative URLs absolute, only values for scheme, network location (hostname) and path values in the base URL are inherited.
+When making relative URLs absolute, only values for scheme, network location (host-name) and path values in the base URL are inherited.
 See section:- #5.5 for more about the URL specification as per RFC 1808:- http://www.ietf.org/rfc/rfc1808.txt.

 ..
 3.4.5  Lower-cased, standard attribute values ....................o

 Optionally, for standard-compliance, htmLawed (function 'hl_tag()') lower-cases standard attribute values to give, e.g., 'input type="password"' instead of 'input type="Password"', if '$config["lc_std_val"]' is '1'.
-Attribute values matching those listed below for any of the elements (plus those for the 'type' attribute of 'button' or'input') are lower-cased:
+Attribute values matching those listed below for any of the elements (plus those for the 'type' attribute of 'button' or 'input') are lower-cased:

     all, baseline, bottom, button, center, char, checkbox, circle, col, colgroup, cols, data, default, file, get, groups, hidden, image, justify, left, ltr, middle, none, object, password, poly, post, preserve, radio, rect, ref, reset, right, row, rowgroup, rows, rtl, submit, text, top